MatTheTab/Google_Hashcode_2020/README.md

 # Google_Hashcode_2020
 This Repository is a hybrid solution between greedy and genetic algorithm approach for google Hash code 2020 competition's qualification round.
 It also constitutes the final project for Combinatorial Optimization classes.
+The provided pdf file is the final report showing the approaches taken when trying to solve the problem as well as the conclusions reached after solving the project.

 <b>Task</b> <br>
 Given a description of libraries and books available, plan which books to scan from